aquila-shivam/quiz/README.md

 ---

 ## Contact
-If you encounter any issues or have suggestions, feel free to contact the project maintainer.
+If you encounter any issues or have suggestions, feel free to contact me.

 ---